MediaPipe for PyTorch ResNet

 Native PyTorch DataLoader

-argument for PyTorch ResNet script is set to “HABANA” (the default value).
+--dl-worker-typeargument for the PyTorch ResNet script is set to “HABANA” (the default value).

 def build_data_loader(is_training, dl_worker_type, **kwargs):